MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-thread.md

 ---
-Description: 'The CIM\_Thread class represents the ability to execute units of a process or task, in parallel.
-A process can have many threads, each of which is weak to the process.'
+Description: The CIM\_Thread class represents the ability to execute units of a process or task, in parallel.
+A process can have many threads, each of which is weak to the process.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '57222d57-61bd-4641-a77c-805263be04b7'
+ms.assetid: 57222d57-61bd-4641-a77c-805263be04b7
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_Thread class'
+title: CIM\_Thread class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_Thread class